All Episodes

 I'm sorry, when I look at that, I don't see somebody who's getting aggressive with the cops.

-I see the cops getting aggressive with people who are standing around as protesters, and it's like, we want to get out of here.
+I see the cops getting aggressive with people who are standing around as protesters and it's like, we want to get out of here.

-And they use it to show that this guy is somehow fighting them.
+So they start shoving him and they use it to show that this guy is somehow fighting them.

 Look, I don't agree with this priest.

-I don't agree with his politics, and I certainly don't agree with his take on Christianity at all.
+And I certainly don't agree with his take on Christianity at all.

 And so what this article is about is the fact this guy's been at protests one after the other.

-And people have gone back, these government influencers have gone back and drugged up stuff about his church and his LGBT garbage that he does and his pro-abortion protests and things like that.
+These government influencers have gone back and drugged up stuff about his church and his LGBT garbage that he does.

-And you know, to do basically an ad hominem attack on this guy.
+And, you know, to do basically an ad hominem attack on this guy.

 So because he's a radical leftist, he deserves to be shot in the head with a pepper ball.